ArthurYdalgo/laravext-packagist/README.md

 # Laravext

-Welcome to the Laravext repo!
+Welcome to the Laravext Packagist repo!

 Here are some useful links:
 - [Documentation](https://laravext.dev)